Studley, Warwickshire: Sports and leisure

 Studley is often noted as having many pubs, 17 within one square mile.

-As well as boasting a number of football teams, including Studley BKL and Studley Juniors, founded a few years ago by Kevin Sanders and Mike Imms, (formed when the Redditch United Youth Teams broke away and were taken on by Studley BKL), the village also gives its name to Studley Musical Theatre and Operatic group which has been going for over 100 years.
+As well as having a number of football teams, including Studley BKL and Studley Juniors, founded a few years ago by Kevin Sanders and Mike Imms, (formed when the Redditch United Youth Teams broke away and were taken on by Studley BKL), the village also gives its name to Studley Musical Theatre and Operatic group which has been going for over 100 years.
 They perform twice a year, once in April in a spring show, performing Oliver in 2010 and Fiddler on the Roof in April 2011 and a summer concert.

-Just outside the village on the Birmingham road is Studley Cricket Club, home to a thriving social and sports club, members of the Birmingham and District Premier League, (top of the regional midlands structure).
-The club is open all year round with a growing social membership and has relaunched its junior section for 2011.
+Just outside the village on the Birmingham road is Studley Cricket Club, home to a social and sports club, members of the Birmingham and District Premier League, (top of the regional midlands structure).

 There is also a large mixed sports and social club in Eldorado Close (Studley Sports & Social Club, commonly known as the Entaco).
 This is home to a number of football teams across its 2 pitches, as well as being one of the bases of Redditch Entaco Cricket Club.
-The club also sports a number of tennis courts and a high quality bowling green, whilst the clubhouse boasts a large function room and is the base for a number of other local clubs and charities to hold their meetings alongside its established social memberships.
+The club also has a number of tennis courts and a bowling green.

+Transport

+The A435 road passes through Studley as Alcester Road, which runs between Birmingham and Cirencester.
+The A448 road passes along the western side of the village.
+The other main roads in Studley are the B4092 Station Road/High Street and B4093 Redditch Road.

+Railway

+Between 1868 and 1962, Studley was served by Studley & Astwood Bank on the former Evesham Loop Line.
+The nearest railway station today is Redditch.

+Buses

+Studley is served mainly by the X19 bus route from Redditch to Stratford-upon-Avon, operated by Stagecoach Midlands; and the 247 bus route from Redditch to Evesham, operated by Diamond West Midlands.
+Other minor routes include the 500 and 502 school bus routes (both Diamond), and 512 bus route (Flexibus).